Genivia/ugrep-indexer/README.md

 a realistic experimental setup.
 A candidate hashing function was tested by repreatedly searching a randomly-drawn word from a 100MB Wikipedia file.
 The word was mutated with one, two or three random letters.
-This mutation is checked to make ensure it does not correspond to an actual valid word in the Wikipedia file.
+This mutation is checked to make sure it does not correspond to an actual valid word in the Wikipedia file.
 Then the false positive rate was recorded whenever a mutated word matches the file.
 A hash function with a minimal false positive rate should be a good candidate overall.